JCE 92.11—November 2015 Issue Highlights

 JCE Resources Provide Opportunities

-If you are considering writing an article for JCE, there are numerous author resources available on JCE’s ACS Web site, including Author Guidelines, Document Templates, and Reference Guidelines.
+If you are considering writing an article for JCE(link is external), there are numerous author resources available on JCE’s ACS Web site, including Author Guidelines(link is external), Document Templates(link is external), and Reference Guidelines(link is external).